PROF. DR. M NIAZ ASADULLAH

 Professor Niaz Asadullah received his Doctorate degree in Economics from Oxford University in 2005.
 Before coming to Malaysia, he taught economics at Reading University, UK, for seven years.
-He also held visiting positions at Harvard, Oxford, Manchester, Kent, Dhaka, and BRAC Universities.
+He also held visiting positions at Harvard, Oxford, Manchester, Kent, Dhaka, BRAC and Mindanao State Universities.
 At the University of Malaya, he additionally served as the Deputy Director of the Centre for Poverty and Development Studies (CPDS) from 2014-2016.
 His research relates to poverty, inequality, well-being, education, labor market, skills formation and gender issues with a focus on South/East Asia and Islamic countries.
 His work has been supported by the Social Security Research Centre (SSRC) and HIR schemes of the University of Malaya as well as international grants such as the Australian Development Research Award Scheme, Leverhulme Trust (UK), International Growth Centre (IGC), the DFID (UK), Organization of Islamic Cooperation (OIC), South Asian Network of Economic Research Institutes and the World Bank.
 He has also consulted for Asian Productivity Organization (APO), BRAC, Oxford Policy Management, BAPPENAS (Government of Indonesia), UN ESCAP and the World Bank.

-He has published in economics journals (Australian Economic Review, Applied Economics, Asian Development Review, Bulletin of Economic Research, Cambridge Journal of Economics, China Economic Review, Economica, Economics of Education Review, Education Economics, Economic and Political Weekly, Journal of Economic Psychology, Journal of Economic Studies, Journal of Development Studies, and World Development) as well as non-economics journals (Comparative Education Review, Development Policy Review, European Journal of Development Research, Oxford Development Studies, International Journal of Educational Development and PLoS One).
+He has published (incluing forthcoming articles) in economics journals (Australian Economic Review, Applied Economics, Asian Development Review, Bulletin of Economic Research, Cambridge Journal of Economics, China Economic Review, Economica, Economics of Education Review, Education Economics, Economic and Political Weekly, International Journal of Manpower, Journal of Economic Psychology, Journal of Economic Studies, Journal of Development Studies, and World Development) as well as non-economics journals (Comparative Education Review, Development Policy Review, European Journal of Development Research, Oxford Development Studies, International Journal of Educational Development and PLoS One).